Who honestly wants to go on a backpacking trip with a backpack this big…?

-At the end of the day I’d throw that thing on the ground and curse it (it also held 10 pounds of camera gear and 15 pounds of food/water for 55 pounds).
+Only a few years ago I was backpacking 100 miles through the Scottish Highlands with a “lighter” 30-pound base pack.
+At the end of the day, I’d throw that thing on the ground and curse it (it also held 10 pounds of camera gear and 15 pounds of food/water for 55 pounds).

 This is called “lightweight” and not “ultralight”.
 I think I’ll stop just short of joining the ultralight cult where you cut out your clothing tags to save fractions of ounces.

 Weather in the mountains can turn foul quickly and without much warning, especially in the Sierra Nevadas.
 You’re on the summit one day and it’s sunny and 70 degrees; the next day it’s snowing.
-It’s important to be prepared with the right gear.
+No kidding, it’s happened many times.

 With a 15-pound base pack weight and 10 pounds of food & water, that gives me some room to spare.